 Giving up smoking isn't always easy, but the NHS can help.
 You're up to four times more likely to stop smoking successfully if you do it with NHS support.

-Call the NHS Smoking Helpline on 0800 022 4332 or the NHS Pregnancy Smoking Helpline on 0800 169 9169 for details of your local NHS stop-smoking service.
-Or go to the Smokefree website.
+Call the NHS Smokefree helpline on 0300 123 1044 for details of your local NHS stop smoking service, or go to the Smokefree website.